🛠 Create Your Own - Contract Renewal Review Workflow

 - Internal Owners: used by Gatekeeper to assign the appropriate stakeholders and decision makers throughout the workflow.

-- Contract Dates: missing dates such as the End Date or Notice Period Date, key expiration and auto-renewal milestones can be missed.
-These dates also drive many dashboards and reports across Gatekeeper, so incomplete metadata will impact more than just your workflow performance.
+- Contract Dates: if dates such as the End Date or Notice Period Date are missing, key expiration and auto-renewal milestones will be missed.

 - Expand the 3 dots on the relevant contract, then select Edit.